mverleun/IoT-Kit/Sensor-DHT11/README.md

 ```

 Temperature and humidity are reported as floating point values.
-The json output contains the name of the sensor, the name of the metric reported and the value of the measurement.
+The JSON output contains the name of the sensor, the name of the metric reported and the value of the measurement.